-PregSource® is a research project that aims to improve understanding of pregnancy by gathering information directly from pregnant women through confidential, online questionnaires.
-This first-hand knowledge promises to help researchers learn how women from a variety of backgrounds experience pregnancy, which may lead to improvements in care.
+PregSource® is a research project that aims to improve knowledge about pregnancy by gathering information directly from pregnant women.
+This first-hand knowledge, collected through confidential, online questionnaires, promises to help researchers learn how women from a variety of backgrounds experience pregnancy, which may lead to improvements in care.

 Led by NICHD, PregSource® benefits from the perspectives and support of many partner groups, including government agencies, nonprofits, and scientific and advocacy organizations.

 PregSource® asks questions about:

 - Background (such as a woman's age and education level)

 - Pregnancy experiences (such as sleep patterns and nausea/vomiting)

 - Overall health (such as any pre-pregnancy medical conditions or pregnancy-related problems)

 - Labor and delivery (such as length of labor and type of birth)

 - Baby's health (such as weight at birth and growth over time)

 Researchers will review the information submitted by pregnant women to spot trends, similarities, and differences and to answer research questions.